dracodoc/namebrowser/README.md

 - Click the Shortcut column for each row to assign keyboard shortcut.

 If you feel you don't need all the menu items registered by this Adddin, you can prevent some to be registered by RStudio.
-- find the package installation folder with `devtools::inst("mischelper")`.
+- find the package installation folder with `find.package("namebrowser")`.
-- edit `rstudio\addins.dcf`, remove the sections you don't need.
+- edit `rstudio\addins.dcf` under that folder, remove the sections you don't need.
 - restart R session.

 This way they will not appear in the addin menu, but you can still use the feature by running functions in console directly.